AniMesuro/posepal/README.md

-# PostuRecord
+# PosePal
-PostuRecord is a Godot add-on by AniMesuro that allows storing a group of scene properties into a pose, managing a Pose Library for using in animation.
+PosePal is a Godot add-on by AniMesuro that allows storing a group of scene properties into Pose Librarys for use in 2D animation.
+The project is a work in progress, so it may have bugs and it can crash Godot.

 ## Pose Library
 A Pose Library is a Resource bound to a scene that stores pose templates and collections.